 Mogollon Campground, Arizona

-The Mogollon Rim is a 200-mile-long limestone and granite cliff located two hours southeast of Phoenix.
+The Mogollon Rim is a 200-mile-long limestone and granite cliff located two hours northeast of Phoenix.
 After hiking along the 4.2-mile Rim Lakes Vista Trail or kayaking on secluded Knoll Lake, pitch your tent or park your RV at the Mogollon Campground (from $18).
 A short walk will take you to the rim’s edge for sunset views over Coconino National Forest.

 Old Man’s Cave Campground, Ohio